dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/scaling-aspnet-apps/scaling-aspnet-apps.md

 To resolve the errors impacting the container app, you'll create the following services and connect them to your app:

 * **Azure Storage Account**: The storage service will handle storing data for the Data Protection Services of your app.
 This provides a centralized location to store key data as the app scales.
 Storage accounts can also be used to hold documents, queue data, file shares, and almost any type of blob data.
-* **Azure Key Vault**: This service will be used to store secrets for your application and manage encryption concerns for the data protection  keys.
+* **Azure Key Vault**: This service will be used to store secrets for your app and manage encryption concerns for the data protection  keys.

 #### Create the storage account service